gaspardpetit/Docxport.Net/README.md

 # Docxport.Net

-Docxport.Net is a .NET library for walking DOCX documents and emitting friendly formats.
+Docxport.Net is a .NET library for walking DOCX documents and exporting them to friendly formats.
+Today it focuses on Markdown (rich and plain), with full handling of:

+- Tracked changes (accept/reject/inline views)
+- Lists with proper markers and indentation
+- Tables
+- Comments and threaded replies
+- Headers and footers
+- Images/drawings
+- Bookmarks, hyperlinks, fields, and more

 It also ships a small utility that translates legacy “symbol fonts” (Symbol, Zapf Dingbats, Webdings, Wingdings) into modern Unicode.

 ## Supported symbol fonts